 Who Was Esther?

 Mordecai was a respectable and upright Jewish man who served God.
+It’s believed by many that Mordecai actually wrote the book of Esther himself, but it’s not clear.
 He had been carried away as a captive from Jerusalem when the Babylonians conquered the Jews (Esth 2:6).
 There, he brought Esther, who was his orphaned cousin, into his home and raised her as his own daughter.
 She was young and beautiful (Esth 2:7).

 When Did Esther Become Queen?